atulthakre00/regular-expression-to-finite-automata-converter/README.md

 # Regular Expression To Finite Automata Converter Web App

-This is a Web App build using HTML , CSS , JavaScript , RaphaelJS Library ,etc which converts Regular Expressions to Finite Automata.
+This is a Web App build using HTML , CSS , JavaScript ,etc which converts Regular Expressions to Finite Automata.

 Functions performed by the Web App :